Connecting to my values

 Settle in folks, there’s a story here.

-But if you are in a TL;DR situation: I connected with Iridescent Care Collaborative because this group of providers is standing up for marginalized groups, and is committed to doing the lifelong work of trying to be better humans, and that matches my values.
+But if you are in a TL;DR situation: I connected with Iridescent Care Collaborative because these providers are standing up for marginalized groups, and are committed to doing the lifelong work of trying to be better humans, and that matches my values.
+Through Iridescent I am able to take health insurance!

 Although I am my own business, (boss, therapist, and administrative assistant all in one), I wanted to connect with a group of people doing the work that is so important out here; helping people build lives that are meaningful, have as many moments of joy as freaking possible, and space to accept themselves as perfectly imperfect while continuously growing where needed or desired.
 So, I joined Iridescent because I can see their values align with my own and represent how I want to show up in the world.